bbfrederick/picachooser/docs/index.rst

 ..
-PICAchoser documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
+PICAchooser documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.